scheib/chromium-latest-linux/README.md

  ```
  * * * * 1 /Users/YOUR_USER/.chromium/UpdateAtSturtap.sh
  ```
   Replacing "YOUR_NAME" with your username that said when you executed "whoami".
-Now you press control+"o" and control+"x" without the double quotes.
+Now you press control+"o" and Enter and control+"x" without the double quotes.
 And now you can close it.

 ## Ready To Go!